 - Fluorescently label the genomic DNA of test and control by using two different colors ( for example, control with green fluorescence and test with red fluorescence).

-- Pool both the samples of genomic DNA (control and test) and leave it for some time to hybridize with normal chromosomes.
+- Pool both the samples of genomic DNA (control and test) and leave them for some time to hybridize with normal chromosomes.

 - Analyze the obtained results depending upon the fluorescent color observed.

-Although the CGH technique is very efficient, it’s very time consuming and requires the slide preparation of metaphase chromosomes, which limits its resolution.
-To overcome these limitations, Scientists developed array CGH technique.
+Although the CGH technique is very efficient, it’s very time-consuming and requires the slide preparation of metaphase chromosomes, which limits its resolution.
+To overcome these limitations, Scientists developed an array of CGH techniques.
 Array CGH is a microchip technology in which multiple reactions can be performed more precisely and in very less time.

 Examination and Analysis of Chromosomes